Horse ivermectin is not safe for human consumption and can cause serious health risks if misused.

 - Please consult a licensed healthcare provider first rather than self-medicating with animal formulations.

-- If prescribed ivermectin, only take FDA-approved human medications following exact instructions regarding dosage and duration.
+- If prescribed ivermectin, only take an approved human medication following exact instructions regarding dosage and duration.

-- Avoid buying medicines from unverified online sources claiming miracle cures—these often contain unsafe products.
+- Avoid buying medicines from unverified online sources claiming miracle cures—these often involve unsafe or inappropriate products.

 - If you experience side effects after taking any medication, seek immediate medical attention rather than ignoring symptoms.